The Ghost Writer

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 A writer stumbles upon a long-hidden secret when he agrees to help former British Prime Minister Adam Lang complete his memoirs on a remote island after the politician's assistant drowns in a mysterious accident.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside Ewan McGregor.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure